 Many people worldwide love using Google Calendar to manage their schedules and appointments.
-However, Google Calendar does leave room for improvements.
+However, Google Calendar does leave room for improvement.
 Additional tools and customizations can take this calendar from adequate to amazing.

 That’s why developers have been working hard to build some of the best Google Calendar extensions.
 Read on to find out about some extensions and plugins that can be used with Google Calendar in this article created by our team at Amelia.
 They will help you personalize your experience to suit your needs.